CLTE-PIPELINE

 0\r\n

-\r\nA CL-only parser reads 4 bytes (0\r\n\r) as the body and sees the follow-up GET.
-A TE parser sees the 0 chunk as end-of-body and processes the GET as a separate request.
+\r\nA CL-only parser reads 4 bytes (0\r\n\r) as the body.
+A TE parser sees the 0 chunk as end-of-body.
+The ambiguity is what makes this a smuggling vector in proxy chains.

 What the RFC says